eschlager/UNet-Drilling/README.md

 * mode 3: build-up-edge and abrasive wear as distinct classes (multi class problem)

 Furthermore, three different types of loss functions are used:
 * Cross Entropy
 * Focal Crossentropy
 * IoU-based loss

+At the end of the training, the evaluation script is started, evaluating the trained models on an unseen development set, which has to be prepared using `prepare/create_augmented_tiles.py`.

+## Predicting

+For predicting whole images, the overlap-tile strategy is applied as proposed in [Ronneberger et. al: U-Net: Convolutional Networks for Biomedical Image Segmentation](https://doi.org/10.1007/978-3-319-24574-4_28).
+The pipeline in `predictor.py` can be run in mode 0, which stores the predicted masks only, or in mode 1, which adds the predicted mask to the original image.